Personal information

 Indicators

-Within the top 2% scientist from various disciplines Stanford University global list on 10-10-2022
+Within the top 2% of scientists from various disciplines on Stanford University's global list in 2022